 Luckily, Congress has noticed the err in our current legislation and the House of Representatives passed the Entrepreneur Access to Capital Act in November.
 The House’s bill would raise the restriction of “general solicitation,” thus allowing anyone to broadcast that their startup is seeking funding.
 You could post on Twitter, Facebook, or even take out an advertisement in the New York Times declaring that your startup was seeking investors.
 In addition, it would allow anyone to invest in these companies, up to the lesser of $10,000 or 10% of one’s income per year.

-The Senate is reconciling two different versions of this bill, one is called the “Brown bill” 2 which has some slight differences to the House bill – the main one being that the maximum investment made would be limited to $1,000.
+The Senate is reconciling two different versions of this bill, one is called the “Brown bill” [2.
+So named because it was introduced by Senator Scott Brown of Massachusetts.] which has some slight differences to the House bill – the main one being that the maximum investment made would be limited to $1,000.
 The second bill is the “Merkley bill” and it limits the amount to the greater of $500 or 1-2% of annual income, depending on income level.

 If this bill becomes law, it will be a material step forward for our economy and country.
 Many businesses across the country will get access to the crucial capital they require.
 Communities will come together to assist one another.
 Jobs will be created.
 Fortunes will be produced by scrappy businessmen and women who still believe in that increasingly faint whisper called the American dream.